 A lawyer is allowed to ask a jury in closing arguments to make inferences based on their common knowledge and worldly experiences.
 The prosecution argued during the appeal that identifying the charger as an iPhone charger was something that an everyday person would recognize and be aware of as part of their common knowledge and daily experience.
 Therefore, the prosecution argued, there was no error in making the iphone charger argument for the first time at closing.
 That argument was rejected by the appellate court, which felt that identification of phone chargers was something that would need to be supported by evidence--not by jury inference.

-The knowledgeable attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending individuals that have been charged with state and federal crimes, including cases involving mandatory or enhance penalties.
-If you or someone you know has been charged with a crime, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending the Constitutional rights of individuals that have been charged with a crime and have experience protecting defendants' rights in trials.
+If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.